|

 14.

-The book 南宋浙派,古琴傳習錄 Nansong Zhepai, Guqin Chuanzilu (2015) has transcriptions by Chen Chengbo of nine of the melodies into number notation.
+The book 南宋浙派,古琴傳習錄 Nansong Zhepai, Guqin Chuanzilu (2015) has transcriptions by Chen Chengbo into number notation of nine of the melodies in Wugang Qinpu.
 ROI (龍吟) has published recordings of these nine on a separate CD called 浙派傳習錄 Zhepai Chuanxi Lu (composite or nylon-metal strings except as indicated).
 The title, translated as Attribution of Inheriting and Learning from the Zhe School, Volume I: A Woodcutter's Song (Qiao Ge) suggests further recordings are planned.

 The nine melodies are:

-The CD has English translations of Chen's prefaces to each melody.
+The CD booklet has English translations of Chen's prefaces to each melody plus three essays that were not translated. __

 (Return)